I Want a New Drug: History

 According to Lewis, he wrote the song in only a few minutes.
 He drove to his attorney's office and told him, "Bob, give me a pen and paper!"
-According to Lewis, the song is a love song, and the meaning of the word "drug" in the song was purposely open ended.
+According to Lewis, the song is a love song, and the meaning of the word "drug" in the song was purposely open-ended.
 "It's really a love song.
 It's not a pro-drug song; it's not really even an anti-drug song.
 The word drug sort of gets your attention.
 But I think in love relationships there's more than 'I want you' or 'I need you' kind of thing."
 Lewis believed the definition of love was very open to interpretation depending on the listener.
 "I think real love contains humor and anger and confusion, all of those things."

 Three versions of the song were released.
 The album version has two extensive guitar solos, one in the middle of the song and the other as a fade out.
-The single edit eliminates the first solo (on their greatest hits album, the first solo is there but truncated) and has the band stop on a sustained chord which is allowed to fade out naturally.
+The single edit eliminates the first solo and has the band stop on a sustained chord which is allowed to fade out naturally.
 This is used in the music video and is parodied by "Weird Al" Yankovic as "I Want a New Duck".
 A special dance mix reduces the instrumental, gives the song a more electronic feel, and extends the song to 5 minutes and 32 seconds.
 Lewis was heavily influenced by "Purple Haze" by The Jimi Hendrix Experience with the recording of the song and called the guitar riff at the end of the song a "tip of the hat" to Hendrix.

 The video echoes the song's origin, with Lewis waking up late, remembering he has a concert that night, and racing across San Francisco using his yellow convertible, the San Francisco ferry, and a chartered helicopter to get to the concert on time, sighting a woman twice on his way, and finding her in the front row at the concert.
 The woman is actress Signy Coleman, whose mother was a friend of Lewis's mother and also appears in the music video for "Heart and Soul".
 According to Lewis, one of the reasons the band agreed on doing the music video was to avoid a literal translation of the song and its lyrics.
 "The song [...] is not about drugs.
 It's a love song.
 The only way to avoid that was to sort of do 'a day in the life', which is what [the video] is."